-Rising damp results where a damp proof course (DPC) has been compromised, for example through bridging of the DPC due to raised external ground levels, or, in older properties, the absence of a DPC.
-The results are staining to the decorative coverings, blown plaster, peeling paintwork and wallpaper and a risk of rot to joists and floorboards in direct contact with damp masonry.
+Rising damp occurs where there is a compromised damp proof course (DPC).
+This can be as a result of bridging of the DPC due to raised external ground levels for example.
+The results are spoiling to the decorative coverings.
+There is also a risk of rot to joists and floorboards in direct contact with damp masonry.

-For the treatment of rising damp we use a blend of silane and siloxanes for injection into the mortar bed which cures to form a water repellent.
-A membrane system is installed on the walls which are then drylined and plastered.
+For the treatment of rising damp we use a blend of silane and siloxanes for injection into the mortar bed.
+This cures to form a water repellent.
+We install a membrane system on the walls which are then drylined and plastered.

 All of our damp proof course work is carried out in accordance with British Standard “Code of Practice for Diagnosis of Rising Damp in Walls of Buildings and Installation of Chemical Damp Proof Courses” BS6576: 2005

-Our remedial treatment system provides a dry surface ready for decoration within 7-10 days of treatment if the membrane system is used.
-We offer ten year guarantees for our rising damp treatment as well as insurance backed guarantees via GPI Ltd.
+Our remedial membrane system provides a dry surface ready for decoration within 7-10 days of treatment.
+We offer ten year guarantees for our rising damp treatment as well as insurance backed guarantees via QANW.

 Penetrating damp is moisture which enters a property through the building fabric.
-This can result from a variety of causes the most common of which include blocked or broken gutters, leaking pipes, missing roof tiles or weathered brickwork.
+This can result from a variety of causes.
+The most common of these include blocked or broken gutters, leaking pipes, missing roof tiles or weathered brickwork.

 The first thing to do is to fix the cause of the water ingress.
-Once this has been done it is likely that the internal plaster will need to be removed and replaced with a specialist damp resistant plaster or membrane.
+It is likely to be necessary to remove and replace the internal plaster.
+In accordance with best practice we only use damp resistant plaster or a membrane system.

-Contact the specialist team at Damptec Systems Ltd and we will arrange for one of our CSRT qualified surveyors to investigate for you.
+Contact the specialist team at Damptec Systems Ltd to arrange a visit from one of our CSRT qualified surveyors.